Plantar fasciitis stretching - What muscles to stretch and how to get the best results

 Hold on!
 It’s my foot that hurts.
 Why do I have to stretch my glutes and back?

-All the muscles that run down your lower back and the back of your leg are connected via thick layers of fascia and tendons.
+As mentioned before, all the muscles that run down your lower back and the back of your leg are connected via thick layers of fascia and tendons.
 They are in turn connected to the plantar fascia via the Achilles tendon.
-Tight muscles further up the body could therefore strain the plantar fascia.
+Tight muscles further up the body could therefore irritate the plantar fascia when the latter is injured.

 Place the outside of your right ankle just above your left knee.